grimme-lab/xtb_docs/source/gfnff.rst

 Use of additional charge information
 -------------------------------------

-In GFN-FF the computed atomic charges from the EEQ model may be improved by constrains if additional information about the charge distribution in the system is known.
+In GFN-FF the computed atomic charges from the EEQ model may be improved by constraints if additional information about the charge distribution in the system is known.
 There are two further ways to incorporate this information besides using a pdb file.
 If the system consists of more than one NCI fragment, the charges per fragment can be written by the user into a specific file
 (named ``.CHRG``) and will be constrained accordingly in the EEQ model, thus preventing artificial charge transfer between the NCI fragments.
 If a GFN-xTB calculation is performed in advance, the written file ``charges`` is read by the program and the corresponding QM charges are used to constrain the values on the molecular fragments.

 2D to 3D structure converter
 ============================

 ``xtb`` feaetures a 2D to 3D structure converter for ``sdf`` files.
-If a two-dimensional sdf file input is passed to ``xtb`` and a GFN2-xTB single point calculation is requested, it will automatically perform a combination of GFN-FF optimization and molecular dynamics steps to generate a three dimensional structure, on which the GFN2-xtB calculation is performed.
+If a two-dimensional sdf file input is passed to ``xtb`` and a GFN2-xTB single point calculation is requested, it will automatically perform a combination of GFN-FF optimization and molecular dynamics steps to generate a three-dimensional structure, on which the GFN2-xtB calculation is performed.

 .. code:: bash